 It’s made from memory foam and has bolsters on all sides to create a pillow-like feel.
 The Casper Dog Bed has a durable microfiber removable cover that’s machine washable so that you can keep the mattress clean and well maintained.

-And, it’s made with dogs in mind: According to the manufacturer, the extra fabric on the top of the mattress will help dogs replicate the experience of pawing at the ground.
-And, it’s durable enough to withstand a pup who enjoys chewing.
+It’s made with dogs in mind: According to the manufacturer, the extra fabric on the top of the mattress will help dogs replicate the experience of pawing at the ground.
+Plus, it’s durable enough to withstand a pup who enjoys chewing.

 You can use this reversible pet bed in a crate—but it also works just fine as a standalone dog bed.
 One side of the bed is made from a printed fabric, while the other side is a soft fleece.